qwshen/spark-etl-framework/README.md

       - load-events
       - transform-user-train
   ```
   In the above setting, the output of the two actions (load-events, transform-user-train) will be staged at ${staging_uri}.
 More actions for staging incur more impact on the performance.
-Therefore they should be used primarily in dev environments.
+Therefore, they should be used primarily in dev environments.
   <br />

 Pipeline examples: